Focus on World Environment Day and a brighter, cleaner, healthier tomorrow for us all

 Say those three words again and really stop to think about their collective meaning.

 It sounds really obvious right but do we take it for granted?
 Mutter the words again and it should, hopefully, resonate more effectively.
 In fact, there’s never been a statement that rings so true.
-There is, indeed, Only One Earth.
+The time is NOW.

 World Environment Day was created in 1974 by the United Nations Environment Programme as a means to raise awareness and definitive action to protect the environment, focuing on issues as varied as global warming, marine pollution, human overpopulation, wildlife crimes and sustainable consumption.
 The theme in its inaugural year in Spokane, USA 48 years ago was ‘Only One Earth’.